FAQ

 • Application form: administrative questions to be completed directly in the F6S platform.
 In addition, some general questions for statistical purposes and tick boxes to be clicked by third parties confirming they have read and agree with the conditions defined in this document.

-The Evaluation & Selection phase is expected to take place until 3 months after the call closure (Open Call #3 deadline: 07 February 2023 at 17:00 CET).
+The Evaluation & Selection phase is expected to take place until 3 months after the call closure (Open Call #5 deadline: 15 January 2025 at 17:00 CEST).

 Open Call - Evaluation Process